Leszek I the White: Struggle for the succession

 The withdrawal of Mieszko III the Old during the Battle of Mozgawą allowed Leszek (or more accurately, his regents) to maintain power for the next three years.
 However, in 1198, Mieszko III finally regained power over the Seniorate Province through an agreement with Helen of Znojmo.
 On behalf of her eldest son, the Dowager Duchess and Regent formally resigned his control of Kraków in exchange for recognition of his rights over Lesser Poland and Masovia, and receipt of Kujavia (for according to historians, Mieszko III and his son Bolesław had taken over the government of Kujavia after the death of Leszek, Duke of Masovia).
 This time (with a short interruption in 1199), Mieszko III remained in control over Kraków until his death on 13 March 1202.

 Some time earlier (ca. 1200), Leszek and Konrad, who had reached their majority and began to rule personally, decided to divide their domains.
 Konrad received Masovia and Kuyavia, while Leszek retained only Sandomierz, probably with the hope of eventually reconquering the Seniorate Province and the adjacent land of Sieradz-Łęczyca.

-After the death of Mieszko III, the reinstallment of Leszek was proposed.
-His former ally Mikołaj Gryfita, fearing his loss of political influence, demanded the dismissal of Leszek's closest collaborator, Goworek.
+After the death of Mieszko III, the reinstatement of Leszek was proposed.
+His former ally, Mikołaj Gryfita, fearing his loss of political influence, demanded the dismissal of Leszek's closest collaborator, Goworek.
 The wojewoda of Sandomierz was ready to step down in order to obtain Kraków for his master, but Leszek, unwilling to discard him, strongly refused this request.
 In view of this impasse, Mikołaj Gryfita invited the youngest and only surviving son of Mieszko III, Władysław III Spindleshanks, to be the new ruler of Kraków.

 It is unknown how long Władysław III ruled over Kraków.
 According to some historians, his reign ended a few months after the death of his father, in autumn 1202; according to others (and this version seems more likely) it lasted until 1206 or even 1210.
 In any case, some time after the death of Mikołaj Gryfita (also in 1202), the Kraków nobility invited Leszek to reassume the government without any conditions.

 In 1207, Leszek placed his domains under the vassalage of the pope, at that time Innocent III.
 This put Poland clearly in the camp of pro-Papal territories in opposition to the power of the Holy Roman Emperor.
 After that, Leszek cooperated closely with Archbishop Henry Kietlicz in implementing the reforms of Innocent III.